Woman expressing anxiety by holding face in hands as she sits on floor

 Behavior Changes That Shift Anxiety Biology

-Therapy often includes changes that affect your nervous system:
+Therapy often includes behavioral changes to positively affect your nervous system:

-These aren’t generic wellness tips—they’re often the foundation of nervous system change.
+These aren’t generic wellness tips—they promote long-term nervous system change.

 Mindfulness and Attention Training